Epimedium ‘Purple Pixie’

 Here are a few selections we are enchanted by.
 Perhaps you will fall in love with them too.

 Epimedium ‘Cranberry Splash’

 Epimedium x ‘Amber Queen’

 Epimedium ‘Pink Champagne’

-We have limited amounts these selections from time to time.
-If out o stock, click to be notified when they are available next.
+We have limited amounts of these selections from time to time.
+If out of stock, click to be notified when they are available next.
 We acquired many of our selections from Garden Vision, a nursery specializing in Epimedium, begun by Darrell Probst and Karen Perkins.
 Garden Vision has a new web page .
-Karen can be contacted at email@example.com for the current list.
+Karen can be contacted at firstname.lastname@example.org for the current list.